sparkfun/Elevator_TARDIS/README.md

 ###Assemble the hardware

+<p>1.
 See the wishlist of required hardware at: https://www.sparkfun.com/wish_lists/88135.

 * You will also need one or two speakers.
 Almost any speaker will work, the larger the speaker the better it will sound.
 * You'll need a resistor for the LEDs, anything from 20 ohms to 100 ohms will work.
 * You will also need soldering tools and solder, and basic workbench tools.

+<p>2.
 Place the audio files located in the "audio" folder of the repository onto your micro-SD card.
-Don't change the filenames unless you also change the code.
+(Don't change the filenames unless you also change them in the code.)

+<p>3.
 Solder the breakaway headers (in ones and twos) to the LilyPad MP3 Player using this guide:

 ![Headers](https://raw.githubusercontent.com/sparkfun/Elevator_TARDIS/master/documentation/lilypad%20header%20points.png)

-You should also solder headers to the Accelerometer and the MOSFET board.
+<p>4.
+Also solder headers onto the Accelerometer and MOSFET board.

+<p>5.
 Using the F/F Jumper Wires, wire the components together using this guide:

 ![Layout](https://raw.githubusercontent.com/sparkfun/Elevator_TARDIS/master/documentation/layout%20full.png)

 For the "Y" connections on the LEDs, you can cut the jumper wires and splice them together.
 We recommend insulating the bare connections with heat shrink tubing, electrical tape, etc. to prevent shorts.

+<p>6.
 You will probably want to load the software (see below) and make sure everything works while it's sprawled out on a table.
-Once you know it works, you can mount everything in the box of your choosing using standoffs and screws, hot glue, foam tape, etc.
+Once you know it works, you can mount everything in a box or case of your choosing using standoffs and screws, hot glue, foam tape, etc.

 ###Load the sketch

 To load the Elevator_TARDIS sketch onto the LilyPad MP3 Player:

 1. Connect the LilyPad MP3 Player to your computer using a 5V FTDI board or cable.
 Turn the LilyPad MP3 Player ON.
 The red LED should light up.
 Note that a Lipo battery or external power source is required to run the LilyPad MP3 Player.

 2. Start the Arduino IDE.

 3. Select the correct board type from the menu: Tools / Board / "Arduino Pro or Pro Mini (3.3V, 8MHz) w/ATmega328".

 4. Select the correct serial port from the menu: Tools / Serial Port / (the port that your FTDI board or cable has created, usually the highest number).

 5. Load the Elevator_TARDIS sketch into the Arduino IDE.

 6. Click on the Upload (right arrow) button at the top of the window.
 The code should compile then upload to the LilyPad MP3 Player.

 If there are compilation errors, double-check that you installed the required libraries to the correct place, and restarted the Arduino IDE.